splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

          [builder setApplicationName:@"<your_app_name>"];
          [builder build];

-   * ``realm`` is the Observability Cloud realm, for example, ``us0``.
+   * ``realm`` is the Splunk Observability Cloud realm, for example, ``us0``.
 To find the realm name of your account, follow these steps:

-         1. Open the navigation menu in Observability Cloud.
+         1. Open the navigation menu in Splunk Observability Cloud.
          2. Select :menuselection:`Settings`.
          3. Select your username.